Have you ever dreamed about not having to deal anymore with providing permissions for your Team in your Small Business?

 This approach doesn't scale and takes a lot of time.
 What we found that usually happens is that most new users never get access to everything they need.
 And when moving members inside the Company, they never get those old accesses removed.
 The problems on this are critical on a security and compliance level, but this also creates big problems for your Organization because People usually don't know all the available resources.
 They have to ask other people where the GitHub repository is located, what Jira Board are we using for this Project, etc.

 In MyLenio, we decided there has to be a better way of dealing with this problem, and that's why we developed "Automatic Permissions for Teams."

-This simple Team already has 4 members, with 5 SaaS Resources.
+This simple Team already has 4 members, with 5 Resources Management SaaS.
 If you have to manually maintain and give all these accesses, you're looking at a lot of wasted time, and when you start growing, you might end up with 20-50-100 teams with 100+ persons in your Company.
 Things get out of control easily.

 Mapping all this in MyLenio takes less than 2 minutes.
 You can even create any resource in those SaaS Applications without leaving this form.
 MyLenio will create those using their API, so you don't have to waste time creating all this.

 So after you configure for each of the SaaS resources, the access levels those roles will have, you can Publish your Team.
 What happens here is magic.
 MyLenio goes over each of your resources and starts providing everyone with the proper permissions.
 After a few minutes, everyone in that team will have access to everything they need.
 There is no need to go anywhere else; remember to configure anything else or have multiple people messing with your permissions.
 Simple and Clean.